Norman Davies: Political views

 Davies disagrees with the historical policy of the Law and Justice party.
 He stated in 2017 that "PiS wants to politicize history to a degree unseen in the last 25 years".

 Davies himself argues that "Holocaust scholars need have no fears that rational comparisons might threaten that uniqueness.
 Quite the opposite." and that "one needs to re-construct mentally the fuller picture in order to comprehend the true enormity of Poland's wartime cataclysm, and then to say with absolute conviction 'Never Again'."

 Personal life

 Davies married Maria Korzeniewicz, a Polish scholar born in Dąbrowa Tarnowska.
 He lives in Oxford and Kraków, and has two sons.
 His uncle Donny died in the Munich air disaster.

+Davies was initially a member of the Congregational Church in Bolton, but converted to Roman Catholicism.
+His mother was a devout Christian and a nonconformist Protestant.
+In an interview for Aleteia in 2018, Davies stated that he converted to Roman Catholicism in Poland and believed in divine providence based on the doctrine of providence of St Augustine.
+He also expressed his respect for the Ukrainian Orthodox Church and once attended the Ukrainian Orthodox liturgy.
+Polish journalist Jan Wróbel called Davies a "liberal Catholic and open-minded patriot".